knative/docs/docs/eventing/broker/config-br-defaults.md

 type: "docs"
 ---

+**NOTE:** This guide assumes Knative Eventing is installed in the `knative-eventing` namespace.
+If you have installed Knative Eventing in a different namespace, replace `default` with the name of that namespace.

-Knative Eventing provides a `config-br-defaults` ConfigMap, which lives in the `knative-eventing` namespace, and provides default configuration settings to enable the creation of [multi-tenant Brokers](./_index.md) and InMemoryChannel type Channels.
+Knative Eventing provides a `config-br-defaults` ConfigMap, which provides default configuration settings to enable the creation of [Knative Channel-based Brokers](./_index.md) and InMemoryChannel type Channels.
 <!-- TODO: Add link to Channel docs-->
 **NOTE:** If you are using a different Broker or Channel implementation, you will need to modify the ConfigMap accordingly.

-Knative provides a `ConfigMap` which makes it easier to create Brokers by providing default values when Brokers are created.
-You can control which Broker implementations are used and how they are configured by modifying this file.
-You have the flexibility to control the defaults both at the cluster level (each Broker created in the cluster) as well as at the namespace level (override the behaviour for certain namespaces).

 If you are using the `config-br-defaults` ConfigMap default configuration, the example below will create a Broker called `default` in the default namespace, and uses `MTChannelBasedBroker` as the implementation.